 Getting to Milton from Toronto takes about an hour and forty minutes by car.
-Once you arrive in Milton, you can drive or walk to most places
+Once you arrive in Milton, you can drive or walk to most places.

 What To Do In Milton If You Love Nature

 One of the top Milton attractions and the primary draw to the area is its access to nature, hiking, and conservation areas.
-There are loads of options of things to do in Milton outdoors.
+There are loads of options for things to do in Milton outdoors.

 Rattlesnake Point Conservation Area

-Located about 10 minutes away from Milton, Rattlesnake Point is one of Ontario’s most beautiful conservation areas.
+Located about 10 minutes from Milton, Rattlesnake Point is one of Ontario’s most beautiful conservation areas.
 It has five lookout spots where you can get stunning views of the Niagara Escarpment, and there are plenty of trails for hikers and nature lovers.